Registration is now closed

 Students and Postdocs from outside Purdue are eligible to apply for reimbursement of airfare and shuttle expenses to attend the full week workshop.
 Use the link above, and follow the instructions and forms provided.
 If there are any questions regarding travel reimbursement contact Robynne McCormick firstname.lastname@example.org.

 This time in May is the quietest on the Purdue campus.
 Not a lot is happening this week - other than our workshop!
 Most evenings your team is encouraged to spend time together.
 In addition to eating dinner and meeting as a team during evenings, you might be interested in checking out the Purdue CoRec - one of the nicest facilities of its kind in the country.
 Check the summer hours before heading there.
 It is a short walk from your dormitory.
-Your Dining Card will give you access to the Co-Rec.
+For non - Purdue students, your Dining Card will give you access to the Co-Rec.

 There are a number of unique shops and dining at the east end of campus, about a 15-minute walk directly east from First Street Towers.
 You can also find out what else is happening in the area during the evenings at HomeofPurdue.com.
 Although Purdue is a very safe campus, we strongly recommend walking at night as a group, and never alone, especially in areas off of campus